Our unique approach

 Several clinical trials have shown a clear benefit for maintenance therapy in terms of the duration of response to treatment and long-term outcomes for patients.
 Most of these trials have incorporated lenalidomide as the chemotherapeutic agent of choice.

-On the strength of these results, the FDA recently approved lenalidomide for maintenance therapy following stem cell transplantation.
+On the strength of these results, the FDA approved lenalidomide for maintenance therapy following stem cell transplantation.

 After a stem cell transplant